 Michael Smith Regional Ethics Case Competition

-The Providence College Ethics in Business Education Program is pleased to announce the 2019 Michael Smith Regional Ethics Case Competition, scheduled to be held on Saturday, April 6, 2019 on the Providence College campus in Providence, Rhode Island.
-For this competition, teams comprised of three or four members will analyze a business ethics case over a two-week period prior to April 6, and then present their solution in front of a panel of judges.
-Depending on the number of teams competing, we anticipate holding a preliminary round and a final round on April 6.
+The Providence College Ethics in Business Education Program is pleased to announce that the 2020 Michael Smith Regional Ethics Case Competition will be held on Saturday, April 4, 2020 on the Providence College campus in Providence, Rhode Island.
+For this competition, teams comprised of three or four members will analyze a business ethics case over a two-week period prior to April 4, and then present their solution in front of a panel of judges.
+Depending on the number of teams competing, we anticipate holding a preliminary round and a final round on April 4.